youminds/youminds-sportticker/README.md

 ## Hardware setup

 ### Parts
 These are the parts that comprise the soccer ticker.
 Basically a Raspberry Pi with power adapter a WLAN Module and of course the Matrix display.
-The power adapter should have 2 Amps to run the display proberly.
+The power adapter should have 2 Amps to run the display properly.
 ![The Sporticker Parts.](parts.png)

 ### Display